OctopusDeploy/docs/docs/installation/installing-octopus/sql-server-database-requirements.md

 If you create the database, it must:

-- The user installing Octopus (if using Windows authentication) or the user specified in the connection string must be a **db\_owner**
+- The user installing Octopus (if using Windows authentication) or the user specified in the connection string must be aÂ **db\_owner**
 - The account that the Octopus Deploy windows server process runs under (by default, the Local System account) must also have access to the database as a **db\_owner**.
 - The default schema must be **dbo**
 - The database must not be shared with any other application